 Significant changes to the climate have already occurred as a result of global warming, disrupting agriculture, worsening food scarcity, poverty, famines, and flooding.
-Sea level is already 7-8 inches higher than at pre-industrial levels due to melting glaciers, and getting worse quickly.
-Warming is increasing the intensity of storms, changing habitat for insects, and causing disease to spread.
+Sea level is already seven to eight inches higher than at pre-industrial levels due to melting glaciers, and getting worse quickly.
+Warming is increasing the intensity of storms, changing habitat for insects and causing disease to spread.
 And this just scratches the surface.

-The world needs an unprecedented mobilization to slow carbon emissions and stop them, a level some compare to the mobilization in the U.S. for WWII.
-The world must move rapidly to increase efficiency, replace fossil fuels with renewable energy, plant millions of trees, and start employing massive machines to remove carbon from the atmosphere.
+The world needs an unprecedented mobilization to slow carbon emissions and stop them, a level some compare to the mobilization in the U.S. for World War II.
+The world must move rapidly to increase efficiency, replace fossil fuels with renewable energy, plant millions of trees, and remove carbon from the atmosphere.
 We must work to address climate adaptation and resilience.
-These economic transitions will be costly to some industries and workers, and transition plans will be needed.
-At the same time, these changes will expand economic opportunities, industries and jobs.
+While these economic transitions will be costly to some industries and workers, these changes will also expand economic opportunities, industries and jobs for the future.